Net neutrality: legal challenges and regulatory perspectives

 First Panhellenic Congress: Personality, Press, Intellectual Property, Public Radio and Television, Electronic Communications, Personal Data

-First I would like to extend my thanks to the organisers from the Legal Library editing house for their kind invitation to this important event.
+Ladies and gentlemen, First I would like to extend my thanks to the organisers from the Legal Library editing house for their kind invitation to this important event.

 I understand that the audience, composed of young colleagues, is perhaps not fully aware of the complexity of the net neutrality debate.
 Let me then ask those falling in this category to raise their hands.
 Since I see this is true, I will try to address a complex issue in a very simple manner.